-In Marietta, whole-house surge protection safeguards home electrical systems and electronic appliances, devices, and equipment.
+In Marietta, whole-house surge protection guards home electrical systems and electronic appliances, devices, and equipment.

-For Marietta, whole-house surge protection has substantial benefits.
+For Marietta, whole-house surge protection has valuable benefits.
 This topic sparks interest in East Cobb, where intense thunderstorms are an almost daily occurrence.
-These thunderstorms usually lighten, and these powerful strikes can negatively affect residential electrical systems.
+Dangerous lightning and Cobb County thunderstorms go hand in hand.
+And powerful strikes can wreck residential electrical systems.

 What is a power surge?

-A power surge is a short, overvoltage instance with the potential to damage electronic devices.
+A power surge is a short, overvoltage event with the potential to damage electronic devices.
 An interruption in the flow of electricity can cause a power surge.
 When the flow of electricity abruptly stops and then starts up again, for example.
 Power surges also occur when something sends electricity flowing back into the system.
-A surge can range from ten to thousands of volts.
+Surges can range from ten to thousands of volts.